 No piano, no problem!

-All of the above prices include the provision of Richard’s Roland RD800 digital piano and Yamaha PA system in venues where a piano isn’t available for use.
+All of the above prices include the provision of Richard’s Roland RD800 Digital Stage Piano and Yamaha PA system in venues where a piano isn’t available for use.

 If you’d like to contact us using the enquiry form below we’ll get back to you shortly.
 If known, please include the date of your wedding, proposed timings and the name and postcode of your wedding venue.